What is malware? Everything you need to know about viruses, trojans and malicious software | ZDNet

 What is a computer virus?

-At its core, a computer virus is a form of software or code which is in able to copy itself onto computers.
+At its core, a computer virus is a form of software or code that is able to copy itself onto computers.
 The name has become associated with additionally performing malicious tasks, such as corrupting or destroying data.

-While malicious software has evolved to become far more diverse than just computer viruses - there are still some forms of traditional viruses - like the 15 year old Conficker worm - which can still cause problems for older systems.
+While malicious software has evolved to become far more diverse than just computer viruses -- there are still some forms of traditional viruses -- like the 15-year-old Conficker worm -- which can still cause problems for older systems.
 Malware, on the other hand is designed to provide the attackers with many more malicious tools.

 What is trojan malware?

-One of the most common forms of malware - the Trojan horse - is a form of malicious software which often disguises itself as a legitimate tool which tricks the user into installing it so it can carry out its malicious goals.
+One of the most common forms of malware -- the Trojan horse -- is a form of malicious software which often disguises itself as a legitimate tool that tricks the user into installing it so it can carry out its malicious goals.

 SEE: Special report: Cybersecurity in an IoT and mobile world (free PDF)

-Its name of course comes from the tale of ancient Troy, with the Greeks hidden inside a giant wooden horse which they claimed was a gift to the city of Troy.
-Once the horse was inside the city walls, the a small team Greeks emerged from inside the giant wooden horse and took the city.
+Its name of course comes from the tale of ancient Troy, with the Greeks hidden inside a giant wooden horse, which they claimed was a gift to the city of Troy.
+Once the horse was inside the city walls, a small team of Greeks emerged from inside the giant wooden horse and took the city.

-Trojan malware operates in much the same way, in that it sneaks into your system - often disguised as a legitimate tool like an update or a Flash download - then once inside your system and begins its attacks.
+Trojan malware operates in much the same way, in that it sneaks into your system -- often disguised as a legitimate tool like an update or a Flash download -- then, once inside your system, it begins its attacks.

-Once installed the system, depending on its capabilities a Trojan can then potentially access and capture everything - logins and passwords, keystrokes, screenshots, system information, banking details and more - and secretly send it all to the attackers.
+Once installed in the system, depending on its capabilities a Trojan can then potentially access and capture everything -- logins and passwords, keystrokes, screenshots, system information, banking details, and more -- and secretly send it all to the attackers.
 Sometimes a Trojan can even allow attackers to modify data or turn off anti-malware protection.

 The power of Trojan horses makes it a useful tool for everyone from solo hackers, to criminal gangs to state-sponsored operations engaging in full-scale espionage.